Understanding Google Impressions: More Than Meets the Eye

 The Power of Heat Maps from Ahrefs and Moz

-Heat map - all-in-one web design, blogging and seo illustration
+Heat Map - All-in-one web design, blogging and SEO illustration

 We have no stake in saying this, either company does not pay us.
 We are advocates for SEO, though.
 This is just an observation, not an endorsement.
 Other products are available, but we know about these two, so here goes.